Stocks slip on Wall Street, pulling S&P 500 below record

 Fed officials have maintained that any rise in inflation will be temporary as the economy recovers.

-Novavax gave up an early gain and fell 2.6%.
+Novavax gave up its early gains and was down 0.5%.
 The vaccine maker said its COVID-19 shot was highly effective against the disease and also protected against variants in a large study in the U.S. and Mexico.
 The company is facing raw-material shortages, though, and plans to seek authorization for the shots by the end of September.

 European markets were mostly higher.
 Several markets in Asia were closed for a holiday.